Fix Magic Mouse Lagging on Mac after macOS Sonoma Update

 Solution #13.
 Forget the Mouse and repair it once again

-Move to the Apple menu > System Settings… > Bluetooth > Click on the i Icon next to your Magic Mouse name > Forget This Device > Done.
+Move to the Apple menu > System Settings… > Bluetooth > Right Click (Option + Click) on the Device name or Click on the (i) Icon next to your Magic Mouse name > Forget This Device > Done.
 After this, wait for a while and then repair the Magic Mouse.
 Hopefully, your issue will be fixed.

 Here’s how you can delete mouse plist on your Mac computer.